-2 Verify and write the red seal number on the Official Certification Form -Verify printer is on.
-Touch Writer found in the The power switch on Green Folder.
+12 Verify and write the red

+Seal number on the

+Official Certification Form Touch Writer found in the

+Green Folder.

-3 When prompted, select Print Zero Report.
+13 When prompted, select Print Zero Report.
 Verify that the information on the zero tape is correct.

-Select Open the Polls on the display screen.
+14 Select Open the Polls on the display screen.
 When prompted, enter the Open the Polls code () and select Accept.
 An Open the Polls report will print.